arangodb/arangodb/Documentation/Books/Manual/Installation/Windows.md

 ### Start the Server

 After installation, you may start ArangoDB in several ways.
-The exact start-up command depends on the type of ArangoDB deployment you are interested on (_Single Instance_, _Master-Slave_, _Active Failover_ or Cluster.
+The exact start-up command depends on the type of ArangoDB deployment you are interested in _Active Failover_ or Cluster.

 Please refer to the [_Deployment_](../Deployment/README.md) chapter for further information